Frequently Asked Questions

 Assisted Trapping:

-Assisted trapping is only provided to those who have insurmountable barriers to self-trapping, and there is a wait list for these services due to very limited availability of volunteer trappers.
-Examples of insurmountable barriers include: physical disability, no access to transport, and no access to assistance through family, friends etc.
+Assisted trapping is only provided to those who have insurmountable barriers to self-trapping and there is an extensive wait list for these services due to very limited availability of volunteer trappers.
+Examples of insurmountable barriers include: physical disability, no access to transport, and no access to assistance through family, friends, etc.

 -